A list of questions on popular topics. This is where you will find information about death benefits, the McCloud court case and pensions and divorce.

 If you retired from your LGPS employment due to permanent ill health, you qualify for pension increases whatever your age.

 If your deferred pension benefit is paid to you early because of permanent ill health, you may qualify for pension increases before age 55.
 These increases would be paid if an independent doctor who is qualified in occupational health medicine certifies that you are permanently incapacitated from undertaking any regular full-time employment.

 If you do not qualify for pension increases, at age 55 your pension will increase to the level it would have been if it had increased every year since your date of leaving.

-The CPI index for the year up to September 2020 was 0.5%, therefore an increase of 0.5% applied to pensions in payment from 12 April 2021.
+The CPI index for the year up to September 2023 was 6.7%, therefore an increase of 6.7% will apply to pensions in payment from 8 April 2024.

 The first increase to your pension after retirement will normally only be a proportion of the full increase, depending on how many months your pension has been in payment during the year.

 From State Pension Age, payment of the increases to your pension benefits may be shared between your LGPS pension fund and the Government.
 See the next question for more information.

 The way your pension increases could change when you reach State Pension Age.
 This will apply if you reached State Pension Age before 6 April 2016 and you have a period of LGPS membership between 6 April 1978 and 5 April 1997.